Learn About Chronic Cough

 Chronic cough is a persistent cough that lasts eight weeks or longer, on some or most days.
 While cough is a symptom of many lung diseases as well as some non-lung conditions, chronic cough often last much longer than eight weeks and continues despite treatment of any other condition and in some cases, when other diseases have been ruled out.

-There are three types of chronic cough:
+There are two types of chronic cough:

 - "Symptomatic" chronic cough is caused by an underlying disease and can be treated once the disease is diagnosed.